 When traveling with kids, one of our best family travel tips is simply to plan ahead.
 Remember showing up somewhere and then finding a place to stay?
-That doesn’t work very well with kids.
+That doesn’t work very well with kids- you need to plan ahead.
 It’s best to have a game plan ahead of time and know exactly where you are going and how you are going to get there.

-In 2021 this is especially important.
-Changing regulations means reduced capacity and lots of closures.
+In 2022 and moving forward this is especially important.
+Constantly changing regulations means reduced capacity and lots of closures.
 Hotels may be open but their restaurants and pools may be closed.
 Restaurants may have reduced capacity and close earlier than they normally would.
 Attractions are requiring timed tickets that sell out.
-Check the details and make sure you have a plan, preferably one that can be changed or canceled without penalty.

-This summer of 2021 will be particularly crowded in the US.
+This summer of 2021 was very crowded in the US, and 2022 looks to be similar.
 Many families are planning road trips to avoid international travel which translates to booked hotels and busy National Parks.
-There is an unprecedented shortage of rental cars- families are even resorting to renting U-Hauls because they can’t find a car rental.

 The International locations that are currently open will also be busy.
 In general, limited options mean lots of crowds.
 This is not the summer for spontaneity.
 Plan ahead and prebook everything you can.

 Recheck restrictions right before you leave as they are changing often.
 If traveling internationally, make sure to recheck border restrictions and testing requirements to avoid quarantine at your destination.
 Rules have been especially vague about unvaccinated children crossing borders.